 "You are not Canada's Worst Driver."
 (Canada's Worst Driver)

 The only game show elimination catchphrase that's actually good news.

 "I don't talk to the help."
 (Love & Hip Hop Atlanta)

 Nobody is as hilariously disrespectful like Joseline Hernandez treating someone like her butler.

 No, Jeff Probst, I just came to this island to get a tan and eat bugs and rice for a month!
 Of course it's worth playing for!

 "Don't come for me unless I send for you."
 (The Real Housewives of Atlanta)

 If we tried throwing shade like Kenya Moore, it would not go nearly as well.
-And if you want to try throwing some shade, get inspired by The 28 Wittiest Put-Downs Ever Uttered.

 "You're terminated!"
 (Celebrity Apprentice)